 Certain skin types and/or conditions can increase the need for an ingredient or a combination of some ingredients.
 For instance, Dry skin types will benefit most from using ceramides and Omega fatty acids which will increase and maintain hydration.
 People with sensitive skin will benefit from all 3 groups of ingredients and their calming properties.
 Mature skin will also benefit from all three groups as they are sure to plump, refine and improve the appearance of the skin

 In conclusion, all skin types will benefit from combining these ingredient groups.
 Our Peptide Quench Serum is a superior option with 12 peptides and other hydrating ingredients.
+Our Peptide Quench Moisturizer also contains 3 peptides and other hydrating ingredients.
+Our Clear Fight Moisturizer contains Ceramide NP which increases skin health.
 We also recommend our Ultra Restore Dry Oil, a blend of 5 natural oils containing which is a blend of 5 natural oils which contain omega fatty acids and antioxidants.